10up/publisher-media-kit/README.md

 Click the block inserter (`+` button) in the top left of the block editor, click the `Patterns` tab, select `Publisher Media Kit` in the dropdown, and select the specific Block Pattern that you want to add to your post/page.

-### Why do you require WordPress 5.4 and above?
-Why not 5.0 and above?

-We require WordPress 5.4 and above as this is when Block Patterns became available in WordPress core and they are of the main components of the Publisher Media Kit plugin.
-In fact, we recommend that you utilize the latest major version of WordPress and commit to testing and ensuring that Publisher Media Kit works on the latest WordPress version.

 ## Support Level

 **Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
 Bug reports, feature requests, questions, and pull requests are welcome.